redding/rb/README.md

 ### `.ruby-version` Files

+If no explicit @<verion> parameter is specified, rb will look for the version in a file named `.ruby-version` in your current directory, its parent directories, or your home directory.
+The `.ruby-version` files are expected to contain nothing but the version requested.

 ```
 $ echo "1.9.3-p0" > $HOME/.ruby-version
 $ cd $HOME && rb && ruby -v  # 1.9.3-p0
 ```

-If no explicit @<verion> parameter is specified, rb will look for the version in a file named `.ruby-version` in your current directory, its parent directories, or your home directory.
-The `.ruby-version` files are expected to contain nothing but the installation requested.
+You can specify a ruby version file using the `-f` option.
+This allows you to specify a version file to use without having to cd there first.

 ```
 $ cd $HOME
 $ echo 'ree-1.8.7-2012.02' > /a/path/to/.ruby-version
 $ rb -f /a/path/to/.ruby-version
 $ ruby -v # will use ree-1.8.7-2012.02
 ```

-You can specify a ruby version file using the `-f` option.
-This allows you to specify a version file to use without having to cd there first.

 **Note**: If an `@<version>` parameter is given, it will always override any versions specified in `.ruby-version` files.